 What to Do

 The more active traveler might like to join a kayaking excursion of Calanques National Park, a natural treasure that lies between Marseille and the seaside town of La Ciotat.
-Together with your guide paddle across green and blue waters amid towering limestone cliffs to charming fishing villages and hidden-away-inlets and coves.
+Together with your guide, paddle across green and blue waters amid towering limestone cliffs to charming fishing villages and hidden-away inlets and coves.
 Another option is to board a ferry to Corsica for a host of activities like swimming, cycling, and hiking.
-Here you can experience striking views of windswept coastlines as you work your way across dramatic mountain interiors to swim in crystal-clear rock pools.
+Here you can experience striking views of windswept coastlines as you trek your way across dramatic mountain interiors to swim in crystal-clear rock pools.
 Read this article for The Very Best Walks on Corsica

 Events in September

 The Braderie de Lille (Lille Market).
-With over 10,000 exhibitors, Lille hosts the world’s largest flea market the first weekend of August, attracting crowds of up to three million each year.
+With over 10,000 exhibitors, Lille hosts the world's largest flea market, the first weekend of August, attracting up to three million visitors each year.

-Fête de la Gastronomie (French Gastronomy Festival).
-This annual nationwide food festival takes place the last weekend of the month celebrating French cuisine with a slew of events.
+Fête de la Gastronomie (French Gastronomy Festival), Nationwide.
+This annual nationwide food festival takes place on the last weekend of the month, celebrating French cuisine with many events.
 Some events include chef demonstrations, workshops, wine cellar and brewery tours, discounted gourmet cuisine, and tastings.

-Provence Highlights and Culture Self-Drive Tour – 11 Days.
-One region that perfectly encapsulates France's rich culture is Provence.
-On a self-drive tour, you'll stop in historic cities like Marseille and Aix-en-Provence as well as hilltop villages like Uzès and Moustiers-Sainte-Marie.
-As an added treat you'll hike canyons, kayak along the coast, and participate in a cooking class and wine tour.
+Provence Highlights & Culture Self-Drive Tour - 11 Days.
+Rent a car and explore Provence and the southern coast at your own pace.
+You'll stop in historic cities like Marseille and Aix-en-Provence and hilltop villages like Uzès and Moustiers-Sainte-Marie.
+As an added treat, you'll hike canyons, kayak along the coast in Calanques National Park, and participate in a cooking class and wine tour.

 More Helpful Information